Euro zone bonds react little to recovery fund veto; Italy to sell dollar bond | Business

 Euro zone bonds react little to recovery fund veto; Italy to sell dollar bond

-Safe-haven German 10-year bond yields were unchanged on the day at -0.55% after a modest sell-off on Monday.
-Some analysts said worries around the recovery fund may have limited Monday's bond sell-off in the reaction to news from U.S. drugmaker Moderna, which, following on from Pfizer's announcement last week, also reported its experimental vaccine was more effective than expected in preventing COVID-19.
+Safe-haven German 10-year bond yields fell 1.8 bps on the day at -0.56%.
+Some analysts said worries around the recovery fund may have limited Monday's bond sell-off in the reaction to news from U.S. drugmaker Moderna, which, following on from Pfizer's announcement last week, also reported its experimental COVID-19 vaccine was more effective than expected.

-Attention was also on issuance as Italy received $7.5 billion demand for a five-year U.S. dollar bond it will price later on Tuesday.
-Commerzbank analysts expect Italy to raise $2.5 billion from this issue.

 In the money markets, ESTR, an overnight borrowing rate compiled by the ECB, continued to dip, Tuesday's reading of -0.558% based on Monday activity showed, reversing a sharp rise in Friday's reading that pushed it to its highest since July.